 - Be good role models by teaching children to respect older family members.
 Help children understand that grandparents and great-grandparents are special people with experiences that children can learn from.
 Children and grandchildren are watching how parents interact with their parents.

 - Establish routines, family rituals and traditions to bring family members together.
-Spend quality time together by taking a walk together, having a family movie or game night, family story time, family history, family tea time, and special cooking or baking.
+Spend quality time together by taking a walk together, having a family movie or game night, family story time, family history, family tea time, and special cooking or baking projects.
 These can also help build a bridge between the generations.

 - Be flexible.
 Review the rules and expectations to accommodate new circumstances.
 As the years go by, the rules or expectations may need to be changed.
 Re-evaluate how the house rules, financial or house responsibilities and expectations work for everyone in the family when something changes (e.g., new baby or someone’s health declines).